MarcFly/DrunkEngine/README.md

 - Export assets to our own format (into a hidden "Library" folder in Game).
 - Reference counting for Resource Management
 - Engine Time Management for Game and Editor mode.
+- File management for the animation system.
+- Activate / Deactivate components.

 ### Skeletal Animation Sub-System
 As part of the last assignment, a basic skeletal animation sub-system has been implemented.
 Currently it can handle single mesh skeletons with different animations.
 Animations can be created from a single timeline import, through the inspector and later revised with the animation panel or ingame.